fboylu/DeployDLKubeflowAKS/README.md

 # Deploy CNN models using Kubeflow on AKS.
 Acknowledgements: Mathew Salvaris, JS Tan

-In this repository, we provide instructions on how to deploy a Keras CNN model using Kubeflow running on Azure Container Service (AKS).
+In this repository, we provide instructions on how to deploy a Keras CNN model using Kubeflow running on Azure Kubernetes Service (AKS).